-It is the policy and practice of the State of Vermont to assure that no person will be discriminated against, or be denied the benefit of any activity, program, or employment process, in any area of employment, including but not limited to recruitment, advertising, hiring, promotion, transfer, demotion, lay off, termination, rehiring, rates of pay, benefits, development opportunities, and/or other compensation.
-The State of Vermont is strongly committed to non-discrimination and equal opportunity in all employment actions for qualified persons without regard to race, color, religion, ancestry, national origin, place of birth, age, gender, sexual orientation, gender identification, or disabling condition.
+It is the policy and practice of the State of Vermont to assure that no person will be discriminated against-or be denied the benefit of-any activity, program, or employment process, in any area of employment, including but not limited to: recruitment, advertising, hiring, promotion, transfer, demotion, lay off, termination, rehiring, rates of pay, benefits, development opportunities, and/or other compensation.
+The State of Vermont is strongly committed to non-discrimination and equal opportunity in all employment actions for qualified persons without regard to race, color, religion, ancestry, national origin, sex, sexual orientation, gender, gender identity, place of birth, age, or disabling condition.
 It is the policy of the State to provide a workplace that is free of harassment for being a member of a protected class, and the State prohibits retaliatory action for any protected activity.
-Accordingly, the following policy is set in place.
+With this in mind, the following policy is set in place.

-- 1. The State shall consider all qualified applicants for available positions without regard to race, color, religion, ancestry, national origin, place of birth, age, gender, sexual orientation, gender identity, ordisability. - 2.
+- 1. The State shall consider all qualified applicants for available positions without regard to race, color, religion, ancestry, national origin, sex, sexual orientation, gender, gender identity, place of birth, age, or disability. - 2.
 All recruitment advertisements will include the State's commitment to Equal Employment Opportunity, and job specifications/descriptions should be reviewed periodically and updated as appropriate to properly identify job-related requirements. - 3.
 Required workplace EEO posters shall be placed and maintained in conspicuous locations. - 4.
 Advancement to positions of greater responsibility shall be based on an individual's demonstrated performance. - 5.
-Compensation, benefits, job assignments, layoffs, employee development opportunities, and discipline shall be administered consistent with federal and state laws, and without bias to race, color, religion, ancestry, national origin, place of birth, age, gender, sexual orientation, gender identity, ordisability. - 6.
+Compensation, benefits, job assignments, layoffs, employee development opportunities, and discipline shall be administered consistent with federal and state laws, and without bias to race, color, religion, ancestry, national origin, sex, sexual orientation, gender, gender identity, place of birth, age, or disability. - 6.
 Executive, management and supervisory level employees are responsible for implementing this policy and ensuring conformance by subordinates. - 7.
 Any State employee who engages in discrimination of a member of a protected class, or unlawful harassment, may be subject to appropriate discipline. - 8.
 Any supervisory or managerial employee who knows of unlawful discrimination or harassment in the workplace, and fails to take immediate and appropriate corrective action, may be subject to disciplinary action.